 Dr. Garner is a Board-Certified Psychiatrist who is focused on helping patients with mood disorders, anxiety, and personality disorders.
 He enjoys working with diverse populations including those in the LGBTQ+ community and patients with chronic medical illnesses.

 Dr. Garner has always enjoyed learning about the brain.
-For him, Transcranial Magnetic Stimulation (TMS) allows another access point to healing for those suffering from mental illness.
+For him, Transcranial Magnetic Stimulation (TMS) allows another access point of healing for those suffering from mental illness.
 It is an additional mode of treatment to assist patients, outside the usual modes of psychotherapy and pharmacotherapy and can make a difference in helping a patient find relief.

 Dr. Garner graduated from Oklahoma State University with his Bachelor’s degree, summa cum laude, in Psychology.
 He proceeded to go on and study law, graduating with his J.D. from the University of Oklahoma College of Law.